The Italian Job: Writing

 According to producer Michael Deeley the film started "as a modest concept for a TV drama concerning a robbery set in and around a traffic jam in London's hectic Oxford Street thoroughfare", that was originally conceived by Ian Kennedy Martin.
 Ian's brother Troy would eventually buy the idea from him "with the vision of creating a feature film set in Italy."
+The script was optioned by Oakhurst Productions, the company of Deeley and Stanley Baker.

 Ending

 According to a "Making Of" documentary, producer Deeley was unsatisfied with the four written endings and conceived the current ending as a literal cliffhanger appropriate to an action film which left an opportunity for a sequel.
 The documentary describes how helicopters would save the bus seen on the cliff at the end of the first film.
-In interviews in 2003 and 2008, Michael Caine revealed that the ending would have had Croker "crawl up, switch on the engine and stay there for four hours until all the petrol runs out ...
+In interviews in 2003 and 2008, Michael Caine revealed that the ending would have had his character Charlie Croker "crawl up, switch on the engine and stay there for four hours until all the petrol runs out ...
 The van bounces back up so we can all get out, but then the gold goes over."
 In Deeley's own memoirs, he stated that a sequel would have had an opening involving helicopters lifting the bus up to separate the men and the gold that then sees it taken by the Mafia, who proceed to push the bus off into the ravine.

 In 2008, the Royal Society of Chemistry held a competition for a solution that had a basis in science, was to take not more than 30 minutes and did not use a helicopter.
 The idea was to promote greater understanding of science, and to highlight the 100th anniversary of the periodic table, on which gold is element number 79.
 The winning entry, by John Godwin of Surrey, was to break and remove two large side windows just aft of the pivot point and let the glass fall outside to lose its weight; break two windows over the two front axles, keeping the broken glass on board to keep its weight for balance; let a man out on a rope through the front broken windows (not to rest his weight on the ground) who deflates all the bus's front tyres, to reduce the bus's rocking movement about its pivot point; drain the fuel tank, which is aft of the pivot point, which changes the balance enough to let a man get out and gather heavy rocks to load the front of the bus.
 Unload the bus.
-Wait until a suitable vehicle passes on the road, hijack it, and carry the gold away in it.
+Wait until a suitable vehicle passes on the road, hijack it and carry the gold away in it.